Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Hyperbolic PDAE Model

 Within this paper, we consider PDAEs of the form

 with initial conditions for~$p(0)$ and $m(0)$.
 Note that~\eqref{eq:PDAE:eps:a} and~\eqref{eq:PDAE:eps:b} are differential equations, whereas~\eqref{eq:PDAE:eps:c} reflects a constraint on~$p$, which defines the PDAE structure.
 Further note that all three equations are formulated in the respective dual spaces, which display the corresponding space of test functions.
-The precise assumptions are summarized in the following. \begin{assumption} All operators
+Within this setting, the operators~$\A$ and~$\D$ introduce damping, $\K$ is a differential operator, and $\B$ incorporates the constraint.
+The precise assumptions are summarized in the following and will be validated for the given examples in Section~\ref{sect:PDAE:example} below. \begin{assumption} All operators

 are linear and bounded.
 The operator norm of $\A$ is denoted by $C_{\A} \geq 0$ and analogously for $\K$, $\D$, and $\B$.
 Further, we assume that the operator~$\D$ is elliptic with